shenef/Boktai-Speedrunning/src/shinbok/any.md

 ### <span class="purification">Hresvelgr Purification</span>

 - Go at the bottom of the piledriver and use ![icon][wizard_frame] Wizard Frame to activate all of them in one shot.
-During the shot, walk and activate the piledriver as soon as all 4 of them have been hit to skip dialogs.
 - Start the purification and use ![icon][hoop_frame] Hoop Frame until the end.
 ![](./assets/images/lifeless_town_purification_example.webp)
-- During the purification do NOT avoid attacks & take damage on purpose, ideally you want to be at least in orange (40% Life).
+- During the purification do NOT avoid attacks & take damage on purpose, this will make the next fight a bit faster.
-- _(1765 => 1879 EXP)_
+- _(1831 => 1945 EXP)_

 Dash in the ↙️ direction to trigger the next cutscene.
 Turn off the sunlight when it begins.

 ### <span class="boss">The Count</span>

-- The Count will do 2 bat attacks: get hit on purpose until you reach critical (red) Life.
+- The Count will do 2 bat attacks: get hit on purpose until you reach critical (red) Life (you can get 4 hits before going into critical state if you are at full Life).
 - The Count will now use Blood Rain and trigger the cutscene (by already being in critical state you won't have to wait as long).
 - After the cutscene use B and ![icon][sol_trans] Sol Trans until the fight is over.
 _Note: unlike Dark Trans, the timing when pressing B matters.
 Sol Trans has the possibility to attack faster than Dark Trans, however timing is more strict and attacks does NOT stun enemies._